britram/taps-transports/draft-ietf-taps-transports.md

 services provided by SCTP.

-{{I-D.ietf-tsvwg-natsupp}} defines methods for endpoints and middleboxes to provide support NAT for SCTP over IPv4.
+{{I-D.ietf-tsvwg-natsupp}} defines methods for endpoints and middleboxes to provide NAT traversal for SCTP over IPv4.
 For legacy NAT traversal, {{RFC6951}} defines the UDP encapsulation of SCTP-packets.
 Alternatively, SCTP packets can be encapsulated in DTLS packets as specified in {{I-D.ietf-tsvwg-sctp-dtls-encaps}}.
 The latter encapsulation